langchain-ai/langchain/templates/rag-conversation/README.md

 # rag-conversation

 This template is used for [conversational](https://python.langchain.com/docs/expression_language/cookbook/retrieval#conversational-retrieval-chain) [retrieval](https://python.langchain.com/docs/use_cases/question_answering/), which is one of the most popular LLM use-cases.

+It uses OpenAI for both the embeddings and the chat by default.
+You can also use Cohere for the embeddings and the chat by setting the environment variable `EMBEDDING_TYPE` to `Cohere`.

 It passes both a conversation history and retrieved documents into an LLM for synthesis.